 Originally, our festival concept included a two day après-fest of glorious Huon Valley food and wine because, well, why wouldn’t it?

 The idea was to offer a range of bespoke events for our festival goers to explore the best produce and producers the Huon Valley has to offer.
 Monday the 4th is a public holiday in northern Tasmania, as is Tuesday 5th in Victoria, so we thought it was an ideal time to promote our stunning valley.

 Now, after the January 2019 bushfires cut the local tourist season in half, we’re hoping our six day program will encourage the local tourist season to kick off a touch earlier than usual and contribute to our local economy’s recovery.

-Pre-sale tickets will be made available on a rolling 24 hour basis in May/early June.
+Pre-sale tickets will be made available on a rolling 24 hour basis in June.

-Earlybird tickets will go on sale in June.
+Earlybird tickets will go on sale in June/July.
 Other tiers of ticketing will be available in August and October.

 TAF2019 is for everyone!

 Alongside the ticketed stream of events, we offer a children’s writing competition, youth writer residences and a four day program of free community events including a children’s program, book parties, an enormous book and author room, book launches and book signings.

 On the Thursday of the program we will offer free children’s events in three locations across the Huon Valley, as well as a free-entry Halloween Party for kids and adults alike on the Thursday night.